Intellectual Property: Everything You Need to Know to Protect It From Theft or Misuse

 International intellectual property laws govern the protection of intellectual property across international borders.
 These laws are important because they help protect creators and innovators from having their ideas stolen or copied without permission.
 There are several international agreements and treaties that set out the rules for intellectual property protection, including:

-International treaties and agreements have been established to help protect intellectual property rights across national borders.
+- International Treaties and Agreements: International treaties and agreements have been established to help protect intellectual property rights across national borders.

-The WIPO Copyright Treaty (WCT) and WIPO Performances and Phonograms Treaty (WPPT) establish international standards for copyright protection and the rights of performers and producers of phonograms.
+- WIPO Copyright Treaty (WCT) and WIPO Performances and Phonograms Treaty (WPPT): The WIPO Copyright Treaty (WCT) and WIPO Performances and Phonograms Treaty (WPPT) establish international standards for copyright protection and the rights of performers and producers of phonograms.

-This treaty provides protection for literary and artistic works, including books, music, and films.
+- The Berne Convention for the Protection of Literary and Artistic Works: This treaty provides protection for literary and artistic works, including books, music, and films.

-This treaty provides protection for industrial property, including patents, trademarks, and industrial designs.
+- The Paris Convention for the Protection of Industrial Property: This treaty provides protection for industrial property, including patents, trademarks, and industrial designs.

-This agreement is part of the World Trade Organization (WTO) and sets out the rules for intellectual property protection in international trade.
+- The Agreement on Trade-Related Aspects of Intellectual Property Rights (TRIPS): This agreement is part of the World Trade Organization (WTO) and sets out the rules for intellectual property protection in international trade.

 Intellectual Property and Business